 Organising and decluttering is all the rage these days largely due to the popularity of people like Marie Kondo and the dozens of Netflix documentaries on the subject, like the Home Edit.
 If you’ve found yourself drowning in a sea of lipsticks, eyeshadow palettes and bronzers, it might be time to give your makeup collection a bit of tough love.

-To help you get underway, we’ve created this handy guide to show you how to organise cosmetics and what to do with decluttered toiletries when you’re done.
+To help you get underway, we’ve created this handy guide, showing you how to use makeup organisers to decluttered toiletries and cosmetics and what to do with them when you’re done.

 Our bathrooms are a haven for self care and cleanliness, yet take a look at anyone’s makeup station or drawer and it typically tells a different story.
 If you’re feeling a little guilty about the state of your makeup situation, don’t worry – you’re not alone.
 Makeup and toiletries are often thought of as a ‘treat’ or a mood booster, available readily and with no shortage of new products to try.

 If makeup is your career, it can be easy to accumulate piles and piles of bottles, compacts, tubes and tools without blinking an eye.
 If that sounds like you, or you’re having trouble finding your favourite lippy, let’s rip off the bandaid and do a little decluttering!

 Makeup, shampoos, conditioners, body washes, perfumes...the list is endless!
 There’s a common theory that a clean and organised space creates a clean and organised mind, so here’s a few practical ways to get your house in order.

 Free sample products are one of the most common causes of a cluttered makeup station or drawer.
 It’s time to ask yourself an important question: ‘do I even USE samples?’
 If the answer is yes, awesome – make sure you make a plan to start incorporating the samples into your daily routines.